-Explain to students that they will be focusing on three areas of the exhibition: Chocó Forest, Poison in Myth & Legend, Poison for Good.
-Students will use worksheets to gather information about three plants or animals that use poison, and create a labelled illustration.
+Explain to students that they will be focusing on poisons in both nature and culture, and the ways that these poisons can harm an organism.
+They will use worksheets to gather all the necessary information about poisons.
 Tell students that back in the classroom they will refer to these notes when completing the writing assignment.